cdapio/cdap/cdap-docs/examples-manual/source/examples/count-random.rst

 - The ``splitter`` flowlet splits the number into digits, and emits these digits to the next stage.
 - The ``counter`` increments the count of the received number in the KeyValueTable.

-Let's look at some of these elements, and then run the Application and see the results.
+Let's look at some of these components, and then run the Application and see the results.

 The Count Random Application
 ------------------------------